Mexican Hat: Valley of the Gods, Goosenecks State Park & More

 Mexican Hat Valley of the Gods

-Apparently, you can even climb up the formation, though I didn’t see anyone doing this during my visit.
+Apparently, you can even climb up the formation, though I didn’t see anyone doing it during my visit.
 If you’re merely stopping for a look, several minutes spent here should be enough.

 Goosenecks State Park